-- The medication is prescribed by a physician/dentist and a written order detailing the name of the drug, dosage, and time to be given is signed by the prescribing physician/dentist and kept on file at the school. - A signed request from the parent/guardian requesting that the school comply with the physician/dentist's order and granting permission to the school to contact the physician/dentist, if necessary. - The medication is in its original container and delivered directly to the health office by a responsible adult.
-If the medication is not properly labeled, it will not be given. - A maximum of one month's supply of medication can be kept in the health office per prescription. - Discontinued, unused or out of date medication must be picked up by the parent/guardian.
+- The medication is prescribed by a physician/dentist and a written order detailing the student's name, the name of the drug, dosage, and time to be given is signed by the prescribing physician/dentist and kept on file in the school clinic. - A signed request from the parent/guardian requesting that the school comply with the physician/dentist's order and granting permission to the school to contact the physician/dentist, if necessary. - The medication is in its original container and delivered directly to the nurse's office during the nurse's regular work hours by a responsible adult.
+The nurse will review the medication with the responsible adult and a pill count will be done at that time.
+The nurse will fill out a form that the adult and nurse will sign.
+If the medication is not properly labeled, it will not be given. - Medication can be kept on hand in the nurse's office but only up to a maximum of one month's supply per prescription. - Discontinued, unused or out of date medication must be picked up by the parent/guardian.
 If not claimed within 30 days, the school nurse shall destroy the medication. - The physician's order and parental permission should be renewed annually.
-All pertinent records pertaining to the administration of medications shall be kept in the student's health file. - In the absence of the school nurse, the school's administrative assistant(s) may administer the medication.
+All pertinent records pertaining to the administration of medications shall be kept in the student's health file. - In the absence of the school nurse, Evansville Day School's Administrative Assistant/Receptionist may administer the medication.